BryanHafidz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why are fish so smart?
+Because they live in schools!